-- a child committing crimes on behalf of or at the behest of others because they, their friends or relatives have been threatened, deceived or manipulated; - a child being forced to commit crime in order to settle actual or fabricated debts - gang membership, which may lead to the child being exploited to do something illegal or dangerous in return for kudos/status in the gang; - a child being encouraged or manipulated to commit crime via social media; - a child receiving food, money, kudos or status in return for storing a weapon or drugs for others.
+- a child being forced to commit crime in order to settle actual or fabricated debts; - gang membership, which may lead to the child being exploited to do something illegal or dangerous in return for kudos/status in the gang; - a child being encouraged or manipulated to commit crime via social media; - a child receiving food, money, kudos or status in return for storing a weapon or drugs for others; - It is important to note that the experience of girls who re criminally exploited can be very different to that of boys.
+The indicators may not be the same, however professionals should be aware that girls are at risk of CCE too.
+It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.